-Join Justin Seeley for an in-depth discussion in this video Adding work experience, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Adding work experience, part of Learning LinkedIn (2015).

 - Much like a traditional resume, the work experience section of your LinkedIn profile is very important.
 After all, this is where recruiters and potential employers are gonna go to see exactly who you are and where you've been working.
 In this movie, I'll walk you through adding positions to your work history.
 Let's scroll down to the bottom of our profile page, and you'll notice that past the Summary, I have a small section called Experience.
 In the Experience section, it's most likely already populated with some information that you entered in during the creation portion of your profile earlier in the course.
 However, if there's no information here, that's no big deal.